goong-io/goong-io.github.io/docs/pages/example/render-world-copies.md

 language:
 - JavaScript
 products:
-- Mapbox GL JS
+- Goong GL JS
 prependJs:
 - "import Example from '../../components/example';"
 - "import html from './render-world-copies.html';"
 ---

-Toggle between rendering a single world and multiple copies of the world using [`setRenderWorldCopies`](https://maplibre.org/maplibre-gl-js-docs/api/map/#map#setrenderworldcopies).
+Toggle between rendering a single world and multiple copies of the world using [`setRenderWorldCopies`](/goong-js-docs/api/map/#map#setrenderworldcopies).
 If `true`, multiple copies of the world will be rendered side by side beyond -180 and 180 degrees longitude.

 {{ <Example html={html} {...this.props} /> }}